 Seth Andrews - WAS Project Artist

-Seth Andrews is following in the steps of Homeboat in developing the creative, collaborative space of WAS.
+Seth Andrews (Seth Projects) is following in the steps of Homeboat in developing the creative, collaborative space of WAS.
+He has been a leading force in the adaptive reuse of the barn at WAS.
 Additional project work for contribution to Antennae Journal of Nature in Visual Culture.

 Seth working on native tree/shrub planting.
 12/06/20 .. could be a Ninebark going in here.

 The tower with shou sugi ban rainscreen installed (above) and Seth note from installation process (right).
 The "shou sugi ban" is charred pine as cedar out of budget.
 The charring elevates the wood from class C to class fire rating and is rot resistant.
 The process is chemical free with minor amounts of propane and boiled linseed oil (from flax) so there is no other alternative to provide the performance or the unique character and depth.

 11/The loft loft subfloorb is in and Seth notes on the assembly (left).
 The complexity is due to finding just enough of the rare/expensive "water repellant" plywood to cover the space.
 This created additional complexities in the joist blocking below but all worked out to a tight finish and a comfy nest above the loft.
 11/20/20

 Eclectic assembly of reclaimed beams from old powerline crossbracing, recycled barn wood, trimmed down extension and wide, rough cut pine facing board next to the tower (shou sugi ban on far left)

 Trimmed down loft edge 11/18/20.
 Everything it tightly sealed in order to repel everything.

 Deceptively tricky wall framed out 10/18/20 in the loft space (east wall)